-4.2 Course format

-This course provides students with an introduction to the human resource management function in Canada in the early 21st century, focusing on the strategic importance of managing people in various organizations.
-This course focuses on the role of individuals in creating dynamic, successful organizations by developing an understanding of how the principles and practices of human resource management help firms to attract, retain, and develop its human capital, with due regard to the legal context and, where applicable, the labour relations realities.
-The course is designed to illustrate the importance of human resource management for all managers in an organization, not just those who work in the functional area of human resources.

-5. Learning Outcomes

-Upon successful completion of this course students will be able to:

-- 1. Define and explain key terms, theories/concepts and practices within the field of human resource management. - 2.
-Describe and explain the legal framework in Canada as it applies to employment practices.

-- 3. Critically analyze problems relevant to human resource management, including issues of diversity, sustainability and ethics in Canadian workplaces, and apply HR best practices to resolve them and maximize the value of human capital. - 4.
-Recognize and analyze how changing external and internal environmental conditions influence the management of people in organizations.
+- 4.2 Course format: This course will involve lectures, discussions, case studies, class exercises and video presentations.
+It is expected that students will have completed the assigned readings and other preparation prior to class so that they can actively participate in class exercises and discussions. - 5.
+Learning Outcomes: Upon successful completion of this course students will be able to: - 1.
+Define and explain key terms, theories/concepts and practices within the field of human resource management. - 2.
+Describe and explain the legal framework in Canada as it applies to employment practices. - 3.
+Critically analyze problems relevant to human resource management, including issues of diversity, sustainability and ethics in Canadian workplaces, and apply HR best practices to resolve them and maximize the value of human capital. - 4.
+Recognize and analyze how changing external and internal environmental conditions influence the management of people in organizations. - 6.
+Evaluation: Your final mark will be a product of your performance in this course and will be calculated using the weight assigned to each course component, as indicated below.

-6. Evaluation

-Your final mark will be a product of your performance in this course and will be calculated using the weight assigned to each course component, as shown below:

-Research Participation (see lecture schedule for due dates) 2.5%

-Mid-term examination (Date: February 14th) 30%

-Reflected Best Self Exercise and Paper (Due: March 26th) 32.5%

-Final Examination (Scheduled during April exam period)
+Research Participation (see lecture schedule for due dates) 2.5% Mid-term examination (Date: February 13 th ) 30% Reflected Best Self Exercise and Paper (Due: April 1st at 11:55 pm) 32.5% Final Examination (Scheduled during April exam period) 35% Bonus participation grade 2%

-Research Participation: As part of this course, students will be required to participate in the completion of two online surveys outside of class time as indicated in the lecture schedule.
-Participating in these surveys are designed to teach students about HRM research by engaging them in the research process.
-To facilitate students' learning, a lecture about the objectives, methodologies and implications of HRM research will take place during the last week of class.
+6.1 Research Participation: As part of this course, students will be required to participate in the completion of two online surveys outside of class time as indicated in the lecture schedule.
+Participating in these surveys is designed to teach students about HRM research by engaging them in the research process.
+To facilitate students' learning, a lecture about the objectives, methodologies and implications of HRM research will take place during class time as indicated in the lecture schedule.
 To obtain the full 2.5%, students must complete both surveys (1% allocated to completing each survey) and they must attend the final lecture (.5% allocated to attending the lecture).